giorgiopiatti/BSc-Thesis-prorogued-programing-project/case-studies/tic-tac-toe/template-ppl/README.md

 # An Implementation of Prorogued Programming in Python
-## Study - chess task
+## Study - Tic Tac Toe task

-In the following folder you find 4 files.
+In the following folder you find 2 files.

-- gui.py: main file, were the program starts
+- tic_tac_toe.py: main file, were the program starts and where the logic resides
-- chessboard.py: were the chess logic resides (you're going to modify this)
-- pieces.py: were the chess logic for pieces reside (you' re going to modify this)
 - test.py: small test suite to test the functions that you are expected to implement.